yuk-kei/lazy-picker-beta/Document/Developer document.md

 ###  Error handling 1: Input Error handling

 The application has built-in error handling to prevent the user from entering invalid input.
 If invalid input is entered, the application will provide an error message indicating the issue.

+### Error handling 2: File not find error handling

+If there is an issue with the input file, the program should not crash

 ### Maintain Repo Address: